 Additives are necessary on top of the ingredients to solve specific problems that ingredients are not able to solve completely.
 Examples of this include;

 - Bacterial control using organic acids and probiotics

 - PH-reduction in the stomach for better protein digestion

 - Phytate breakdown to better utilize phosphor, calcium and other minerals bound to phytate

 - Other enzymes to help the digestion of the starch and NSP fraction

 - Fibres to be fermented into butyric acid.

-SEGES Danish Pig Research Centre have compiled all their trials on additives and compared the effect of additives.
+SEGES Danish Pig Research Centre has compiled all their trials on additives and compared the effect of additives.
 All additives show a positive performance effect, which is ok, but it is important to remember that the effect on performance must be higher than the cost of the product.
-In general, we need less additives when using clean and functional ingredients, but on the other hand additives can help solve specific health problems.
+In general, we need fewer additives when using clean and functional ingredients, but on the other hand, additives can help solve specific health problems.

 Data from SEGES Danish Pig Research Centre, 1980-2016

 Clean water is the most important ingredient- allow for a maximum of 10 pigs per nipple or cup, with a flow rate of at least 0.5 – 1.0 L/min.